wenxindongwork/keras-tuner-alpha/CONTRIBUTING.md

 ### 2. Install dependencies

 Kithara requires `Python>=3.11`.
-First create a virtual environment with the right Python version.
+First create a virtual environment with this Python version.

 1. With `conda`:
    ```